DavidMercier/TriDiMap/doc/pdf_cdf.rst

 Cumulative density function (CDF)
 ############################################

-The cumulative distribution of mechanical property is much better than an histogram plot.
+The cumulative distribution of mechanical property is much better than an histogram plot (no bin size dependency).
-But, it is much more difficult to decompose and in this toolbox, only a Weibull fitting is proposed, which is only interesting for an homogeneous material.
+But, it is much more difficult to decompose and in this toolbox, only Gaussian and Weibull fitting are proposed, which is only interesting for an homogeneous material.
 The Weibull function is from the PopIn toolbox [#popin]_.

 The |matlab| function used to plot the cumulative distribution of mechanical property values is: